matteocrippa/awesome-swift/README.md

 ### Http Requests
-*A list of libs that allow you to decrease the amount of time spent to deal with http requests*
+*A list of libs that allow you to decrease the amount of time spent to deal with http requests.*

 * [agent](https://github.com/hallas/agent) - http request agent.
 * [YYHRequest-Swift](https://github.com/yayuhh/YYHRequest-Swift) - http request in async.

+### iBeacon
+*Interested in using iBeacon in your swift project?
+Here some interesting resources.*

+* [iBeacon](https://github.com/gemtot/iBeacon) - iBeacon implementation in swift.

 ### Images
-*An interesting list of image related libs*
+*An interesting list of image related libs..*

 * [CYFastImage](https://github.com/lihei12345/CYFastImage) - display images from web.
 * [PASImageView](https://github.com/abiaad/PASImageView) - async remote download your image and round them. automatically.